masolimano/maneage/README-hacking.md

      (copyrights aren't necessary for the latter).

-   - *Copyright*: Always start a file containing programming constructs with a copyright statement like the ones that this template starts with (for example in the top level `Makefile`).
+   - *Copyright*: Always start a file containing programming constructs with a copyright statement like the ones that Maneage starts with (for example in the top level `Makefile`).

    - *Comments*: Comments are vital for readability (by yourself in two months, or others).
 Describe everything you can about why you are